stenciljs/site/docs/components/styling.md

 ### Customizing Components with Custom Properties

-CSS custom properties can allow the consumers of a component to customize a component’s styles from the light DOM.
+CSS custom properties can allow the consumers of a component to customize a component's styles from the light DOM.
 Consider a `shadow-card` component that uses a custom property for the color of the card heading.

 ```css
 :host {